Russia says won't deal with 'mutineers' who took power in Ukraine

 Querying the legitimacy of the new pro-European authorities after the Ukrainian parliament's removal of the Kremlin-backed president following months of unrest, Prime Minister Dmitry Medvedev said he saw no one to do business with in Kiev.

-He did not declare a $15-billion (£9 billion) bailout for Ukraine dead, although its future is in question, but signalled that a deal which cut the price Ukraine pays for Russian gas had an expiry date and that any extension would have to be negotiated.
+He did not declare a $15-billion bailout for Ukraine dead, although its future is in question, but signaled that a deal which cut the price Ukraine pays for Russian gas had an expiry date and that any extension would have to be negotiated.

 With President Vladimir Putin still basking in the afterglow of Russia's success at the Sochi Winter Olympics, it has been left to aides to address a crisis that has not turned out as he wanted and reduced Russian clout in Ukraine.